trufflesuite/truffle/packages/dashboard-provider/README.md

 ## Usage

-The dashboard-provider can be used in place where you'd use any other web3 provider.
+The dashboard-provider can be used in place where you would use any other web3 provider.
 See the examples below for using it with Ethers.js and Web3.js.

 ### Ethers.js